 Data on observed flows is rolled up from the packets and cached locally (in the flow cache), then it’s periodically exported to the collector based on active and inactive timeouts.
 NetFlow thus only handles IP, focusing on OSI Layers 3 and 4.
 Its knowledge of the IP protocols enables it to interpret packets and work in terms of flows.

-Here’s our list of the best netFlow collectors and analyzers:
+Here’s our list of the best NetFlow analyzers & collectors:

-- SolarWinds Real-Time NetFlow Analyzer (FREE DOWNLOAD) A free tool for analysis of network traffic with the NetFlow, IPFIX, J-Flow, and Netstream standards.
+- SolarWinds Real-Time NetFlow Analyzer EDITOR’S CHOICE A free NetFlow collector tool for analysis of network traffic with the NetFlow, IPFIX, J-Flow, and Netstream standards.
 This tool is available as a free download.

 - SolarWinds NetFlow Traffic Analyzer (FREE TRIAL) The leading network traffic analyzer.
 Runs on Windows Server.

-- Paessler PRTG NetFlow, sFlow, and J-Flow sensors that form part of a network, server, and application monitor.
+- Paessler PRTG Network Monitor (FREE TRIAL) NetFlow, sFlow, and J-Flow sensors that form part of a network, server, and application monitor.
 Installs on Windows Server.

 - Nprobe and ntopng A straightforward network monitoring system in both free and paid versions.

 - Plixer Scrutinizer A cybersecurity activity monitor that is available for installation, as a cloud-based service, or as an appliance.